kmeisthax/ModBase-GB/README.md

 You can diagnose these errors using hexdump -C, cmp --verbose, or any graphical hex editor with a compare feature.

+### Convention is important!

+By our default Makefile configuration, src/ holds all disassembled game code.
+Furthermore, standard convention is to store all code and assets within specific component folders.
+For example, if your game had a titlescreen with image assets and UI code, then you would have the following files:

+    src/titlescreen/state_machine.asm
+    src/titlescreen/resources.asm
+    src/titlescreen/background_gfx.png
+    src/titlescreen/sprite_gfx.png

+The purpose of grouping code and coupled assets together in component directories is to clearly indicate the relationship between the two.
+For the same reason, any labels declared in *.asm files should be prefixed with the name of the component directory the file exists within.
+This is so that references from other *.asm files to this symbol will always indicate what directory a symbol's code is.
+Furthermore, exported labels should be CamelCased with a single _ separating the component from the rest of the label; while local labels should be always lowercase with an _ in lieu of spaces between words.

+Code within an *.asm file must be formatted correctly.
+Labels should be always indicated; there should be no memory locations scattered throughout the code.
+All code should be indented with four spaces.
+An empty line should be added after every string of instructions that write memory or alter control flow.
+Conditional branches should include a label for the branch not taken.
+Don't be afraid to rename labels or do other sweeping refactors if the current set of labels don't accurately describe the function of the code.
+Use comments, but only to explain the purpose of an exported label, or where the behavior of the code isn't obvious from the labels and instructions in use.

+What looks more readable to you?

+    .start ;this runs every frame
+    call $2B2B
+    call statemachine
+    ld a, [$C420]
+    jr z, .nothing_todo
+    call linktx
+    .nothing_todo
+    halt ;this stops the game until an interrupt happens jr .start

+Or?

+    .game_loop
+        call LCDC_ExecDMA
+        call Game_StateMachine

+        ld a, [W_SIO_Connected]
+        jr z, .no_link_connection

+    .link_connection
+        call SIO_RunLinkTxDriver

+    .no_link_connection
+        halt
+        jr .game_loop

 ### Multiple Base ROMs

 Some games may share code across multiple ROM images.
 For example, the game may